timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-02-11
+# Objectives for Today 2022-02-12

+- First reactions to snow particles!!
+- Writeup more tasks for toasterfuel in case he has more time.
 - 3 Hour Segment of Icy Modeling
-  - Finishing the clear_path track segments.
-  - Creating the North Pole obstacle
+  - Creating the North Pole obstacle.
-- Create as many track layouts for the winter eggspansion as possible in 3 hours.
+- Create as many track layouts for the winter eggspansion as possible.
-- Lunch will be slightly longer, then after lunch we prepare pizza dough balls.
-- More eggcelerate levels / props / obstacles.
-- Have a piece of party... (pizza party)
+- Create intro_to_traps and other obstacles.

 **Coming Soon**